NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

    contains, for instance, the definition of the observable, the kinematic variables and the scale choice.
-It must therefore be adapted to the case of relevance and, if needed, additional definitions, not included in the tempalte files, must be implemented.
+It must therefore be adapted to the case of relevance and, if needed, additional definitions, not included in the template files, must be implemented.
 The Makefile.in in
    ```
    fastnlo_interface_nlojet-2.3.1/interface
    ```